The Battle of Szárhegy: 300 Székely warriors vs. 3,000 Tatars, 1658

-The battle includes legendary elements which may not be true.
-Allegedly, the defenders sent out two beautiful Székely women on horseback in order to lure the Tatars into the marshland next to Szárhegy.
+The battle includes legendary elements that may not be true.
+Allegedly, the defenders sent out two beautiful Székely women on horseback to lure the Tatars into the marshland next to Szárhegy.
 They were called Puskás Klára and Mezei Erzsébet.

-Yet, it is a fact that 1,750 Tatars and Moldavians fell in the slaughter while the Székelys lost only 15 people.
+Yet, it is a fact that 1,750 Crimean Tatars and Moldavians (Romanians) fell in the slaughter while the Székelys lost only 15 people.

 The villagers, led by Scribe Gábor, the lucky Székely “Leonidas” buried 500 of the enemy in a mound now called Tatárdomb (Tatar-mound).
-The rest of the corpses were eaten up by the ravens and wolves, as the locals claim it.
+The rest of the corpses were eaten up by the ravens and wolves, as the locals claim.

-The Székelys erected a monument in 1908 at the mound so as to commemorate the battle.
+The Székelys erected a monument in 1908 at the mound to commemorate the battle.